aimds275-commits/dog-training-app/DEPLOY_INSTRUCTIONS.md

 Visit: `https://YOUR_USERNAME.pythonanywhere.com`

+If you moved `db.json` to a separate data folder, ensure you set `DB_FILE` in your WSGI file.
+See `server/PYTHONANYWHERE_READY.md` for a short checklist and example WSGI snippet.

 ## Login Notes

 - The server accepts the login identifier as either an **email** or a **username** (case-insensitive).
 This was added to help test users that don't have an `email` field in the database.